 We worked with PR company Flint and South Bank Employers' Group to understand what mattered to the leadership team.
 We used co-design to develop a visual identity that would support a long term process of change.

-A first step in the design process included a focus on the cultural values and missions for a neighbourhood green transition.
-This needed to go beyond technology and recognise that transitioning to a post-carbon world is also ecological, cultural and social, and that technology sits within society, society within culture, and culture within our wider ecological systems.
+Our design process began with a focus on the cultural values and missions for a neighbourhood green transition.
+This needed to go beyond technology and recognise that shifting to a post-carbon world is also ecological, cultural and social, and that technology sits within society, society within culture, and culture within our wider ecological systems.

 To support this we developed twelve pillars, or missions, that could be used to engage with people’s hearts and minds.

-We arranged the missions as a series of parallelogram-shaped steps which reminded us of South Bank’s world famous brutalist architecture.
+We arranged the missions as a series of parallelogram-shaped steps which responded to South Bank’s brutalist architecture.

-This arrangement of missions became the starting point for a logo that embraced the diversity of partners and organisations involved in the project as well as the diversity of goals and that these goals would not progress at the same speed.
+This arrangement of missions became the starting point for an identity that embraced the diversity of partners and organisations involved in the project as well as the diversity of goals.
+These goals would not progress at the same speed.
 Perhaps ecological adaptation will come before cultural adaptation, and technological change will only be completed when everyone is supported and included.

 The overarching ambition of net zero is often called sustainability, a concept that began to gather momentum following the 1987 Brundtland Report, Our Common Future, and the 1992 UN Conference on Environment and Development (UNCED), also known as the Earth Summit.
 But sustainability is also a contested term with many ecological commentators preferring to go beyond sustainable development to development based on restorative principles.
 We felt that this underplayed the power of sustenance as a principle of flourishing and proposed that every community has a desire to be sustained.